|

 http://www.ncbi.nlm.nih.gov/sites/entrez?cmd=Retrieve&db=PubMed&list_uids=12534647&dopt=AbstractPlus

-A CAUSAL ASSOCIATION BETWEEN MEASLES---mumps-rubella (MMR) vaccine and
+A CAUSAL ASSOCIATION BETWEEN MEASLES---mumps-rubella (MMR) vaccine

-admission record linkage.
-The absolute risk within six weeks of immunisation
+immunisation/hospital admission record linkage.
+The absolute risk

-was 1 in 22 300 doses, with two of every three cases occurring in the
+within six weeks of immunisation was 1 in 22 300 doses, with two of

-six week post-immunisation period being caused by MMR.
+being caused by MMR.

 1: Br J Clin Pharmacol.